marianozunino/openssl-ts/README.md

   example: `cat private.key | openssl rsa -check`

-  Why would you want to do this?
-  Simple, sometimes you have the content already on ram and you want to pass it to openssl without the need to first write it to a file.
+  This is useful when the content is already in RAM, and you want to pass it to OpenSSL without having to write it to a file first.

   **Notice**: `cat` is not being used to pipe the input to openssl.